Earth Notes: Bee Houses

 Good habitat begins with blooms that provide nectar and pollen.
 If you have a garden, try planting a variety of flowers that bloom at different times throughout the growing season.
 Native flowers are great, but Mediterranean imports are also popular with many kinds of bees.

 Or make houses for solitary bees, which like to shelter in small holes.
-You can simply drill holes, 4" deep and from 3/16's to 5/16's in diameter, in a piece of wood.
+You can simply drill holes, 4 inches deep and from 3/16ths to 5/16ths of an inch in diameter, in a piece of wood.
 Or tie together a bundle of bamboo rods.

 Then hang or fasten the result, with the holes in a horizontal position, under a sheltering eave protected from rain, wind and direct sun.
 Have fun – in Europe, houses for insects have become creative garden sculptures of drilled wood, bamboo and bricks.